 Before we just into the Christmas frugal living tips, let’s discuss the big elephant in the room… what if you can’t afford Christmas gifts?

-First of all, that is an unfortunate circumstances that you are in right now.
+First of all, that is an unfortunate circumstance that you are in right now.
 I say “right now” because you have the power to dictate your future.

 And it all starts with your mindset… you are focused on surviving Christmas with no money.